sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 <img src="assets/pop4.png" width="800"/>

 We are presented the PoP Wizard where we can configure for the output we are interested in.
-In this case, we want to sum revenue, using the date column and compare the `Same month last year`:
+In this case, we want to `sum revenue`, using the date column and compare the `Same month last year`:

 <img src="assets/pop5.png" width="500"/>